eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 such communication, primarily since it means that the Wallet Provider gets information about the PIDs and attestations present on each of their Wallet Units.
 From an architecture point of view, this would therefore be a major change.
-However, the Commission has received feedback several times stating that in the long run, when the EUDI Wallet ecosystem is successful and a PID Provider or Attestation Provider will have millions of subscribers, the current issuance model
+Furthermore, this option introduces privacy risks.
+On the other hand, the Commission has received feedback several times stating that in the long run, when the EUDI Wallet ecosystem is successful and a PID Provider or Attestation Provider will have millions of subscribers, the current issuance model